 At Easterseals Washington, we're committed to enhancing the health and well-being of Washington state.
 We promise that a healthier you will be a breath of fresh air, and Easterseals has the resources to start you on the path to a tobacco-free life.
-We’ve always believed in taking the whole you into account when setting a plan to meet your goals, and this is no different, from the Freedom from Smoking program to exercises that work for people with physical limitations.
+We believe in taking the whole you into account when helping you meet your goals.

 Research shows there’s a higher nationwide incidence of smoking among the populations to whom we provide daily support, including individuals with disabilities, veterans and caregivers.
 That’s why we teamed up with CVS Health, the nation’s leading force behind a smoke-free America, to launch a national smoking cessation program to help veterans, people with disabilities and caregivers live healthier, tobacco-free lives.